Last updated on August 19th, 2020 at 04:39 pm

 Stronger hair.
 A rich, gorgeous stain.
 That’s every henna head’s goal when taking an almost full day to henna her hair.

-Yemeni henna is freshly imported from Yemen’s Sana’a Region.
+Yemeni henna is freshly imported from Yemen’s Sana’s Region.
 It is said to have rich, red dyeing properties.
-Of course on brunette hair, you’ll only get reddish highlights since henna does not lift the color of your natural hair.
+Of course on brunette hair, you’ll only get slight reddish highlights since henna does not lift the color of your natural hair.

 So, does Yemeni henna hold up to it’s claims?